Qumulo/docs/azure-administrator-guide/web-ui/inactivity-timeout.md

 ---
-title: "Setting the Web UI Inactivity Timeout"
+title: "Setting the Qumulo Core Web UI Inactivity Timeout"
 summary: "This section explains how to set an inactivity timeout for the Qumulo Core Web UI."
 permalink: /azure-administrator-guide/web-ui/inactivity-timeout.html
 sidebar: azure_administrator_guide_sidebar